chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 (TODO: Will probably need Theorem 1.2.2 ( inv(inv(s)) = s ) and Theorem 2.4.4 ( δ(ζ) = δ(inv(ζ)) ).
 Once this is proved, it will follow that the definition of perfect palindromes satisfies Definition 3.1.2, and then imperfect palindromes can be defined as the set difference of Palindromes and Perfect Palindromes.)

+The contrapositive of this theorem, much like the contrapositive of Theorem 2.3.5, provides a schema for searching the *σ-reduced* space.
+The domain of this space, what will be termed the σ-Pairing Language in the next section, reduces the complexity of searching for palindromic strings.
+Potential palindromic candidates can be projected into the *σ-reduce* spaced, and then filtered by those whose Palindromic Pair in the Pairing Language whose inverse does not equal itself.

+These ideas will be expounded until in Section III.IV, when the theorems and results of this work are used to implement a Palindrome search algorithm.

 Aspect
 ^^^^^^

-(TODO: introduction)
+The current analysis now turns towards its apex, using the notions that have been developed up to this point to define the mathematical structure of Palindromes.
+To motive the next definition, consider how the operation of *σ-reduction* "*projects*" Palindromes onto an Alphabet where their symmetry is preserved.

+Consider a perfect palindromes like *ᚠ = "strap on no parts"*,

+    ᚠ ⋅ Σ:sub:`σ`= "straponnoparts"

+    inv( ᚠ ⋅ Σ:sub:`σ` ) = "straponnoparts"

+In other words, the *σ-reduction* and the inversion of its *σ-reduction* space result in the same String.

+Consider an imperfect palindrome like *ᚢ = "borrow or rob"*,

+    ᚢ ⋅ Σ:sub:`σ`= "borroworrob"

+    inv( ᚢ ⋅ Σ:sub:`σ` ) = "borroworrob"

+Again, the *σ-reduction* eliminates the Delimiters, and the inversion of the *σ-reduction* captures the mirrored relationship between the words, even if the exact Character sequence isn't identical.

+These examples lead directly to the next definition.

 **Definition 3.1.2: Palindromes**

 Palindromes are defined as the set of Sentences **P** that satisfy the following formula,

-    ζ ∈ P ↔ ζ ⋅ Σ' = inv(ζ ⋅ Σ')
+    ζ ∈ P ↔ [ (ζ ⋅ Σ:sub:`σ`) = inv(ζ ⋅ Σ:sub:`σ`) ]

-(TODO: explain)

-Focus on Essence: It distills the core property of palindromes – their symmetrical nature – by focusing on the sequence of characters without the distraction of spaces.
+This definition distills the core property of Palindromes, their symmetrical nature, by focusing on the sequence of Characters without the ambiguity of Delimiters.
+The use of set notation and logical operations provides a mathematically rigorous and unambiguous definition.

-Handles Perfect and Imperfect Palindromes:
-Perfect Palindromes: For perfect palindromes like "madam", the sigma reduction and inversion result in the same string, directly satisfying the definition.
-Imperfect Palindromes: For imperfect palindromes like "borrow or rob," the sigma reduction eliminates the spaces, and the inversion captures the mirrored relationship between the words, even if the exact character sequence isn't identical.
-Mathematical Elegance: The use of set notation and the equivalence connective (↔) provides a mathematically rigorous and unambiguous definition.
-Potential for Generalization: This definition can be easily adapted to different languages by simply defining the appropriate alphabet (Σ) and the corresponding σ-reduced alphabet (Σ').
+Moreover, this definition can be easily adapted to different languages by simply defining the appropriate Alphabet **Σ** and the corresponding *σ-reduced* alphabet **Σ**:sub:`σ`
-(A subtle observation, 🌐 recognizing the connection to deeper concepts)

-This definition also resonates with broader mathematical concepts:

-Invariance: It highlights the concept of invariance under transformation.
-A palindrome remains a palindrome even when projected onto the σ-reduced space, demonstrating a kind of structural integrity that's independent of the specific representation.
+It highlights the concept of invariance under transformation.
+A Palindrome remains a Palindrome even when projected onto the *σ-reduced* Alphabet, demonstrating a kind of structural integrity that's independent of the specific representation.

-Symmetry as an Equivalence Relation: The condition ζ ⋅ Σ' = inv(ζ ⋅ Σ') can be seen as defining an equivalence relation on the set of sentences, where two sentences are equivalent if they are palindromes of each other in the σ-reduced space.
+The condition (ζ ⋅ Σ:sub:`σ`) = inv(ζ ⋅ Σ:sub:`σ`) can be seen as defining an equivalence relation on the set of Sentences, where two Sentences are equivalent if they are Palindromes of each other in the *σ-reduced* space.

-(TODO: trim)

 **Definition 3.1.3: Perfect Palindromes**